 - d.
-Ensure that new reports (DOE F 5484.3) are submitted at least bi-monthly for receipt on or before the 15th of the month or the last working day of the month.
-Initial reports will include estimated lost work time.
-Revisions to lost work time. and any other information that requires revising information initially reported, will be submitted by the end of the quarter.
-Quarterly revisions will be submitted for receipt by the 10th of the month following the end of the calendar quarter, i.e., April 10th, July 10th, October 10th, and January 10th.
+Ensure that new reports (DOE F 5484.3) are submitted at least twice per month for receipt on or before the 15th of the month and the last working day of the month.
+Initial reports will include the actual work time lost as of the date the report is submitted.
+Revisions to lost work time will be submitted quarterly until the case is closed.
+Quarterly revisions for lost work time and any other information that requires revising information initially reported, will be submitted for receipt by the 10th of the month following the end of the calendar quarter, i.e., April 10th, July 10th, October 10th, and January 10th.
 Prior to the transition to require electronic reporting only, legible copies of completed report forms may be mailed.
 Mailed report forms should be addressed to the CAIRS Data Coordinator, U.S. Department of Energy, EH-33/Bldg.
 270 CC, 1000 Independence Ave., S.W., Washington, DC 20585-0270.
-Effective 180 days following the approval date of the Manual to which this CRD relates [DOE M 231.1-1A], DOE F 5484.3 will be submitted electronically only, using either CAIRS Bulk Upload Processing or by entering information into the electronic form using CAIRS Direct Data Entry. - e.
+Effective 180 days following the addition of this requirement to the contract.
+DOE F 5484.3 will be submitted electronically only, using either CAIRS Bulk Upload Processing or by entering information into the electronic form using CAIRS Direct Data Entry. - e.
 Ensure that quarterly work-hours are submitted by the 10th of the month following the end of the quarter (e.g., first quarter CY reports are due April 10).
 Prior to the transition to require electronic reporting only, legible copies of completed report forms (DOE F 5484.4) may be mailed.
 Mailed report forms should be addressed to the CAIRS Data Coordinator, U.S. Department of Energy, EH-33/Bldg.
 270 CC, 1000 Independence Ave., S.W., Washington, DC 20585-0270.
-Effective 180 days following the approval of DOE M 231.1-1A, DOE F 5484.4 will be submitted electronically only by entering information into the electronic form using CAIRS Direct Data Entry.
+Effective 180 days following the addition of this requirement to the contract, DOE F 5484.4 will be submitted electronically only, by entering information into the electronic form using CAIRS Direct Data Entry.
 Additional information about accessing CAIRS and electronic report submission is included in Appendix E of DOE M 231.1-1A and on the Internet at the R&R References and Resources Web page (http://tis.eh.doe.gov/cairs/refs.html.). - f.
 Ensure that the OSHA Form No. 300A is completed, certified, and posted in the workplace annually.
-(See requirements in 29 CFR 1904.29, 1904.32, and 1904.44.) - g.
+(See requirements in 29 CFR 1904.29, 1904.32, and 1904.44.)

+g.
 Accident and related records must be retained, maintained and accessible as follows: